Program: Traveling with Berber nomads/Moroccan Nomads Travel

 Trek options and daily path:

-The trek takes 4 to 7 hours a day.
+The Walking with Berber nomads takes 4 to 7 hours a day.
 Every day you will have the choice of either following the shepherd with his flock of goats and sheep or follow the dromedaries and charge through with the luggage.

 All our hikes are led by graduates of the Moroccan Guiding School, who speak fluent English, French as well as other languages.
 They are very professional with a deep understanding and knowledge of the land, history, and traditions of the country in which you will spend time with the people you will meet.
 They are also qualified in first aid.